 The process of opening your own business can be more exciting and challenging.
 When starting a new business, you’re responsible for establishing a strong legal agreements structure off the bat as an entrepreneur.
 Having the right legal documents in place when you start is essential for your business’s success.

 There is a range of legal requirements for new businesses and startups, including financial regulations, tax obligations, and employment laws.
 A legal agreement is a written document that includes the set of terms and provisions negotiated by the interested parties.
-In case of any breach of contract, the responsible party will be answerable in the court.
+In case of any breach of contract, the responsible party will be answerable in court.

 Make sure your new business complies with all its legal responsibilities so you can get back to focusing on growing your business and avoid costly legal battles down the road.
-Here are five crucial legal agreement that you have to get:
+Here are five crucial legal agreements that you have to get:

 1. Operating Agreement